 Time is of the essence when your cat has gotten away, and I apologize if my schedule will not permit me to help you out at this time.
 Purr-haps you will find the following information regarding LOST CATS helpful :

-Cats KNOW how to get home if they want to (They have kitty-GPS) unless they can’t because they are trapped, injured, or God forbid, no longer with us.
-Cats can return home many days, weeks, months, and even YEARS after they wandered off or were lost.
-Keep up the hope.
+Cats KNOW how to get home if they are able and want to (They have kitty-GPS) unless they are trapped, injured, or no longer with us on the earth plane.
+Cats can return home many days, weeks, months, and even YEARS after they wandered off or were lost, so keep up the hope!

 A WALK ON THE WILD SIDE

-Many cats, especially indoor house cats, long to experience the out-of-doors.
-Can YOU imagine being stuck in the house for your entire life, watching it from a window?
-One type of lost cat is merely out on a “Walk About.”
-Some cats will watch, wait, and hatch a plan to get to be outdoors, if only for a little while.
+Many cats, especially indoor house cats, long to experience wilder-ness.* Can YOU imagine being stuck in the house for your entire life, watching it from a window?
+This type of lost cat is merely out on a “Walk About.”
+Some cats will watch, wait, and hatch a plan to get to roam free outdoors, if only for a little while.

 These brave souls are out "finding themselves," and will often return home once they are good and ready.